Adverse Camber believes that UK storytelling is drastically under-programmed, in part due to its lack of producers.

 We prioritise long-term relationships, both with artists and venue partners who shape the form and evolution of our work.

-In 2013, working with Beaford Arts, Carn to Cove and Take Art we developed a three-county wide tour of Hunting the Giant’s Daughter
+Working with Beaford Arts, Carn to Cove and Take Art we developed a three-county wide tour of Hunting the Giant’s Daughter

 - This included site-specific performances, workshops, outdoor events, village hall shows